Create An Interactive Application Landscape

 Applications Overview for Security.

-Other benefits of using an application landscape diagram to manage IT are: an increase in availability, security, integration, and stability and a reduction of dependency and vendor lock-in.
-For instance: How often have you seen an vendor lock-in a view?
+Other benefits of using an application landscape diagram to manage IT are 1) an increase in availability, security, integration, and stability and 2) a reduction of dependency and vendor lock-in.
+For instance: How often have you seen a vendor lock in a view?

-This all means that creating an application landscape diagram and using it for management leads to cutting costs and saving money.
-Now it all comes down to creating a diagram with the correct and necessary information.
+This means that creating and using an application landscape diagram for management leads to cutting costs and saving money.
+It all comes down to creating a diagram with the correct and necessary information.

-The Dragon1 definition of an application landscape diagram is a logical functional and/or physical technical overview of all the software applications in the information systems, their modules, objects, interfaces and connections in an organization.
+The Dragon1 definition of an application landscape diagram is a logical, functional, and physical technical overview of all the software applications in the information systems, their modules, objects, interfaces, and connections in an organization.
 But also the platform, operating system, vendor, provider, costs, licenses, usage, functions and services per application

 This definition helps with the information we need.